 As its first project, the council chose to familiarize the community with the historical background of the Runnymede Hotel.
 The hotel was originally built in Runnymede, Kansas, in 1889 to house English people sent to the United States to learn farming and ranching.
 The Runnymede Hotel building was moved across Kansas and Oklahoma prairies and rivers to Alva in 1903.
 After the Council became active, the members organized a Children’s Art Exhibit and open house at the hotel.

 The Nescatunga Arts Festival has taken place each year since 1969.
-The Coronavirus Pandemic / COVID-19 in 2020 forced the organization to cancel the festival for the first time.
+The Coronavirus Pandemic / COVID-19 in 2020 forced the organization to cancel the festival for the first time and has made the committee decide to move the Festival to later in 2021 as well.
+It will join up with the inaugural Sugar Show.

 The purpose of the Arts and Humanities Council is to promote greater knowledge and appreciation of the fine arts and humanities and educational purposes, and especially to act, to coordinate and to encourage cultural activities.